Ivzilol/Pastry-Shop/README.md

 4. Build and run the project pastry-shop using maven

 5. Build and run the project pastry-shop-web using npm.
-Follow these step first: 1) npm install 2) go to \boxerclub-bg-rest-client 3) npm start.
+Follow these step first: 1) npm install 2) go to \pastry-shop-web 3) npm start.

 6. Access the web application by visiting http://localhost:3000 in your web browser.